anaseara27/projeto-figma/README.md

-# projeto-figma
+# project-figma
-College project that consisted of creating a website design
+This is a college project, from the Project Management discipline, which consisted of creating a website design aimed at connecting people and institutions in volunteer projects.